gw0/meetup16-dl-in-python/README.md

 Copyright &copy; 2015 *François Chollet*, *Google, Inc.* and respective contributors to some examples in [Keras](http://github.com/fchollet/keras)

+Slovenian poetry and prose is from <http://lit.ijs.si/>.
+I.D.I.O.T poetry and prose is from <http://id.iot.si/>.

 This code is licensed under the [MIT license](LICENSE_MIT.txt) (*MIT*).